What courses will I take in my first semester?

 How many classes will I take in my first semester?

 We strongly encourage first-year students to take three four-credit courses in their first semester.
 This might not sound like a lot, but the workload in each of your classes will be enough to keep you busy, especially as you adjust to life at college.
 Four-credit courses require more work in and out of the classroom than do three-credit courses.
-You will also take FYI 100 or FYH 100 for an additional one credit.
+You will also take FYI 100 or FYH 100, which are both zero-credit courses.

 Many incoming students will sign up for one or two one-credit courses as well.
 First-semester students commonly earn a credit for an academic skills course, a physical education course, participation in a varsity sport, music lessons, and/or participation in a music ensemble.